thindil/steamsky/bin/doc/MODDING.md

 ### Adding new skills
 - To add new skill, just append new line with tag `skill` with it name as attribute `name`, assigned attribute to skill as attribute `attribute` and description between tags `skill`.
+Same for *game.dat* file and own file.

+### Removing existing attribute
+- In *game.dat* file: Just delete selected skill entry.
+- In own file: Append new line with tag `remove` which have attribute `name` set to `skill` and value with name of skill which will be removed.

+All changes below (to **Skills**) are made in *game.dat* file or own file inside modification directory.
+Own file must start with `data` tag.
+If you want overwrite default value in own file, just add new line with proper tag and attributes.

+## Repair tools type
+To change which item type is used for repair/upgrading tools,  edit `value` attribute of tag `repairtools`.
+Value must be existing item type.

+## Cleaning tools type
+To change which item type is used for cleaning ship, edit `value` attribute of tag `cleaningrools`.
+Value must be existing item type.

+## Alchemy tools type
+To change which item type is used for deconstruct items, edit `value` attribute of tag `alchemytools`.
+Value must be existing item type.

+## Corpse index
+To change which item is used as a body for dead, edit `value` attribute of tag `corpseindex`.
+Value must be existing item index from any items file.

+## Mission items type
+To change which item type is used for delivery missions, edit `value` attribute of tag `missionitemstype`.
+Value must be existing item type.

+## Fuel item type
+To change which item type is used as a fuel for ship, edit `value` attribute of tag `fueltype`.
+Value must be existing item type.

+## Money index
+To change which item is used as a money, edit `value` attribute of tag `moneyindex`.
+Value must be existing item index from any items file.

+## Traders ships name
+To change which word in ship names is used to determine trader ship (needed for friendly trader random event), edit `value` attribute for tag `tradersname`.
+Value can be any single word (but this word must be in trader ships names).

 ## Condition attribute name
-To change which attribute is used to raise character condition, open file *game.dat* in *data* directory and edit attribute `value` of tag `conditionname`.
+To change which attribute is used to raise character condition, edit attribute `value` of tag `conditionname`.
 Value must be existing attribute name.

 ## Strength attribute name
-To change which attribute is used to count character maximum encumbrance, open file *game.dat* in *data* directory and edit attribute `value` of tag `strenghtname`.
+To change which attribute is used to count character maximum encumbrance, edit attribute `value` of tag `strenghtname`.
 Value must be existing attribute name.

 ## Piloting skill name
-To change which skill is used for piloting ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `pilotingskill`.
+To change which skill is used for piloting ship, edit `value` attribute of tag `pilotingskill`.
 Value must be existing skill name.

 ## Engineering skill name
-To change which skill is used for engineering duty, open file *game.dat* in *data* directory and edit `value` attribute of tag `engineeringskill`.
+To change which skill is used for engineering duty, edit `value` attribute of tag `engineeringskill`.
 Value must be existing skill name.

 ## Gunnery skill name
-To change which skill is used for operating guns on ship, open file *game.dat* in *data* directory and edit `value` attribute of tag `gunneryskill`.
+To change which skill is used for operating guns on ship, edit `value` attribute of tag `gunneryskill`.
 Value must be existing skill name.

 ## Talking skill name
-To change which skill is used for talking in bases or with other ships (trades, repairs, recruit, etc), open file *game.dat* in *data* directory and edit `value` attribute of tag `talkingskill`.
+To change which skill is used for talking in bases or with other ships (trades, repairs, recruit, etc), edit `value` attribute of tag `talkingskill`.
 Value must be existing skill name.

 ## Spotting skill name
-To change which skill is used for spotting things (other ships, etc), open file *game.dat* in *data* directory and edit `value` attribute of tag `perceptionskill`.
+To change which skill is used for spotting things (other ships, etc), edit `value` attribute of tag `perceptionskill`.
 Value must be existing skill name.

 ## Head armor type
-To change which item type is used as a head armor for characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `headarmor`.
+To change which item type is used as a head armor for characters, edit `value` attribute of tag `headarmor`.
 Value must be existing item type.

 ## Torso armor type
-To change which item type is used as a torso armor for characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `chestarmor`.
+To change which item type is used as a torso armor for characters, edit `value` attribute of tag `chestarmor`.
 Value must be existing item type.

 ## Arms armor type
-To change which item type is used as an arms armor for characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `armsarmor`.
+To change which item type is used as an arms armor for characters, edit `value` attribute of tag `armsarmor`.
 Value must be existing item type.

 ## Legs armor type
-To change which item type is used as a legs armor for characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `legsarmor`.
+To change which item type is used as a legs armor for characters, edit `value` attribute of tag `legsarmor`.
 Value must be existing item type.

 ## Shield type
-To change which item type is used as a shield for characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `shieldtype`.
+To change which item type is used as a shield for characters, edit `value` attribute of tag `shieldtype`.
 Value must be existing item type.

 ## Weapon type
-To change which item type is used as a weapon by characters, open file *game.dat* in *data* directory and edit `value` attribute of tag `weapontype`.
+To change which item type is used as a weapon by characters, edit `value` attribute of tag `weapontype`.
 Value must be existing item type.

 ## Dodging skill name
-To change which skill is used for dodges in character's combat, open file *game.dat* in *data* directory and edit `value` attribute of tag `dodgeskill`.
+To change which skill is used for dodges in character's combat, edit `value` attribute of tag `dodgeskill`.
 Value must be existing skill name.

 ## Unarmed skill name
-To change which skill is used for chance to hit enemy in character's combat when character don't have weapon, open file *game.dat* in *data* directory and edit `value` attribute of tag `unarmedskill`.
+To change which skill is used for chance to hit enemy in character's combat when character don't have weapon, edit `value` attribute of tag `unarmedskill`.
 Value must be existing skill name.

-## Player faction
-To change which faction is player faction, edit `value` attribute of tag `playerfaction`.
-Value must be existing faction index from factions files from *data/factions* directory.

 ## Items